jvheeswijck/dsp/05a-python.md

 ```python
 squares = list(filter(lambda x: x % 2 == 1, map(lambda x: x**2, range(1,11))))
 ```
-As you can see, list comprehensions is a powerful, and simple way to combine many operations into a single line of code.
+As you can see, list comprehensions are a powerful, and simple way to combine many operations into a single line of code.

 Performance-wise, list comprehensions generally have better performance over traditional loops and `map` and `filter`.
 The exception is if a built-in function is passed, such as `str`, `len`, or `max`, `map` will have better performance.